nantrinh/postit_app_walkthrough/lesson_1/README.md

 ## What I Changed
 - Use PostgreSQL instead of SQLite3 to make deployment easier.
 - Deploy early on Heroku instead of waiting until the end of Lesson 3.
+- I style the app differently.

 ## What I Added
 - How to install Bootstrap.
+- Fixed width and height of post partials.

 ## Table of Contents
 * [Create new application](#create-new-application)